Every single person and company in the world use processes. They are all around us.

 These three elements (input, process execution and output) will be the starting point to guide your team’s execution.
 Now, let’s see how each part of this representation works.

-The input represents all the elements you need to set off your process.
+The input represents all the elements needed to trigger the process.
 Raw materials, equipments, infra-structure, people, etc. If you work at a tech company, for example, all your inputs will likely be information.
 In this case, the better the information you have access to, the bigger is your capacity of solving the situation efficiently.

 Bad input leads to bad execution.
-Here are a few of the possible consequences in this scenario:
+Here are a few of the possible outcomes in this scenario:

 To improve this process’ quality and speed of execution you need to start improving the input quality.
 What if this company had a structured process to create bug reports?
 A simple form in which the team had to answer the following questions: